Restless Legs During Pregnancy

 Your doctor should check your iron levels before giving you any kind of restless legs medication.
 You can take iron supplements for some relief if you have an iron deficiency.
 This may prove to be enough to relieve the symptoms.

-If treating iron deficiency doesn’t treat the RLS, then doctors may choose to prescribe a form of opioid medication.
-Given that opioids can cause newborns to have withdrawal symptoms, they are only given to pregnant women if necessary and for short periods of time.
+If treating iron deficiency doesn’t treat the RLS, then doctors may choose to prescribe a form of medication.
+Given that medications can cause newborns to have withdrawal symptoms, they are only given to pregnant women if necessary and for short periods of time.

 Lifestyle Changes for RLS